 What is the process?

 The process of adding a member will depend on the structure of the SMSF.
-If the SMSF is operating under a corporate trustee structure – where a company is set up to act as trustee of the fund – the member will need to be added as a director of the company.
+If your SMSF is operating under a corporate trustee structure – where a company is set up to act as trustee of the fund – the new member will need to be added as a director of that company.

-If it is operating under an individual trustee structure, the member will need to be added as another member.
+If it is operating under an individual trustee structure, they will need to be added as another member.
 Either way, the ATO must be notified in writing of any changes to a fund within 28 days.
-The change also needs to be discussed, agreed to and minuted at a trustee meeting.
+The change also needs to be discussed, agreed to and recorded in the minutes of a trustee meeting.
 The trust deed must also allow the addition of members.

-New members must consent in writing to becoming a member.
-They must also sign a trustee declaration from the ATO and submit to the fund.
-This declaration should be kept for at least ten years and made available to the ATO upon its request.
+As for the new member(s), they must consent in writing to becoming a member.
+They must also sign a trustee declaration form you can download from the ATO and submit it to the fund.
+This declaration should be kept for at least ten years and made available to the ATO on request.
 This is the same form that the original members would have signed and submitted when they established the SMSF.
 As detailed on the first page of this form, new trustees are also strongly advised to undertake a free SMSF education course.

 We strongly recommend you undertake a free trustee education course before reading and signing this declaration.
 For more information visit ato.gov.au/smsf and search ‘approved education courses’.